Academic-Resources_2022 2023 Printable PDF

 To self-refer for accessibility services, or to get more information about accessibility services process, please fill out the Self-Referral Form

-If you have a documented disability that may affect your performance in this course, please advise the instructor immediately so appropriate accommodations may be put in place.
+If you have a documented disability that may affect your performance in this course, please ask the instructor to provide you with the Accessibility Coordinator’s information immediately so appropriate accommodations may be put in place.
+Colleges do not provide modifications, only accommodations, and those are only available with an accommodation plan.

-Accommodations may be arranged through the Accessibility Services Coordinator, Lynne Bacon in Room 122 at the Berlin Campus, at 603-342-3059, or at [email protected].
-Disability services can also be accessed through the Academic Centers in Littleton and North Conway: please contact Lynne for additional information.
+Accommodations plans may be arranged through the Accessibility Services Coordinator, Lynne Bacon in Room 307 at the Berlin Campus, at 603-342-3059, or at [email protected].
+Disability services can also be accessed through the Academic Center in Littleton: please contact Lynne for additional information.
 Accommodations and assistive technology are available to students at no additional cost and should be accessed at the beginning of each semester.

 Students who self-disclose a disability during the admissions process or at any time during their academic career at WMCC are invited to meet with the Accessibility Services Coordinator to discuss available services and advocate to access those services.
 WMCC is committed to making sure students with disabilities are guaranteed equal access to all the educational benefits of the college.